 |Land Area:||22.8 sq miles|

-Although Manhattan is the smallest of the five boroughs in terms of land area and only the third on the list population-wise (well behind Brooklyn and Queens), it is undisputably the city's center and thus the site of New York's social, financial and political power.
+Although Manhattan is the smallest of the five boroughs in terms of land area and only the third on the list population-wise (well behind Brooklyn and Queens), it is New York's undisputed center and the locus of the city's social, financial, and political power.
 If only for this reason, many newcomers to the city aspire to live in Manhattan.

 Downtown neighborhoods, many of which were laid out in the pre-grid days of yore, are a varied bunch: from the skyscrapers of the Financial District to the quaint row houses of the West Village, the area runs the gamut of architectural styles from different eras.
-Consequently, Downtown offers most types of housing you'll find elsewhere in New York (except for the detached suburban-style mansion type).
-You can choose to live in a converted office or bank headquarters (especially in the Financial District), a former warehouse or industrial loft (SoHo and TriBeCa), a charming row house (the West Village and the Central Village), a modern skyscraper (the Financial District and Battery Park City), a luxury townhouse, a drab 1980s multi-apartment building (the Central Village and East Village have a few), an early 20th century "tenement" building, or even a mid-20th century housing project (the Alphabet City and the Lower East Side; although the wait period for available apartments in such housing can be substantial).
+As a result, Downtown offers most types of housing you'll find elsewhere in New York – except the suburban-mansion type.
+One can choose to live in a converted office or even former bank headquarters (look the Financial District), an industrial loft (SoHo and TriBeCa), a charming row house (the West Village and the Central Village), a modern high-rise (the Financial District and Battery Park City), a luxury townhouse, a drab 1980s multi-apartment building (the Central Village and East Village have a few), a classic early-20th-century "tenement" building (especially on the Lower East Side), or even a mid-20th century housing project (the Alphabet City and the Lower East Side).
+That last one is included as only a theoretical possibility: the wait period for apartments in subsidized housing can be very long.

 Demographically, Downtown tends to be younger and more trendy than the rest of the city.
 Nightlife venues are more numerous here.
-It is also student-friendly: the heart of the area (the Central Village) is dominated by the campus of NYU (New York University).
-Partly due to the area's younger demographic, downtown apartments often skew small: almost a third of all available apartments are studios.
+The area is also student-friendly: its heart (the Central Village) is dominated by the campus of New York University.
+As the area's demographic profile skews young, its apartments usually skew small, with (small-ish) studios making up almost a third of the available apartments and one-bedrooms another third.

 Summary: Downtown refers to everything below 14th Street.
 It is comprised of about a dozen of irregular-shaped neighborhoods grouped into three "community districts" (1, 2, and 3).